ludavid15/myblog/myapp/src/posts/kinematics.md

 $$n=3v+6\eta-m$$

-Where v is the number of points, $$\eta$$ is the number of rigid bodies, and m is the number of configuration constraints we have defined in the original problem.
+Where v is the number of points, $\eta$ is the number of rigid bodies, and m is the number of configuration constraints we have defined in the original problem.
 Generalized coordinates are usually defined with the letter q.

 $$q_1,q_2,q_3,\ldots q_n$$